kzkzmr/bcmixed/README.md

 #> as.factor(treatment)3:as.factor(weekc)32 -0.1018   0.15353  -0.663   0.507
 #> as.factor(treatment)4:as.factor(weekc)32  0.1436   0.15162   0.947   0.344
 #>
-#>  *NOTE* : Inference results under the assumption that
-#>           the transformation parameter is known are provided.
-#>           Although statistical tests would be asymptotically
-#>           valid, standard errors might be underestimated.
-#>
 #> Covariance parameters on the transformed scale:
 #> UN(1,1) UN(1,2) UN(1,3) UN(1,4) UN(2,2) UN(2,3) UN(2,4) UN(3,3) UN(3,4) UN(4,4)
 #>    3.72    2.76    2.61    2.34    3.47    2.67    2.56    3.24    2.68    3.27